 Interested in bidding on Gunnar work?
-Visit SRC's Purchasing and Procurement webpage for more information about our competitive bid opportunities and vendor registration form.
+Visit SRC's Purchasing and Procurement webpage for more information about our competitive bid opportunities.

 The Gunnar Tailings Design Report and related appendices, as well as the Gunnar Other Site Aspects Preliminary Design Report, are available to download.
 Click here to download the report and the appendices.
 If you have any question about the report, please contact us.

 The former Gunnar Mine site is located on the north shore of Lake Athabasca, approximately 25 kilometres southwest of Uranium City.

 The mine operated from 1955-1963 and officially closed in 1964 with little to no decommissioning.
 During operation, the Gunnar Site consisted of:

 - An open pit mine (over 100 m deep, 250 m x 300 m in size)